Robot¶

 LLM Config: model, temperature, top_p, top_k, max_tokens, presence_penalty, frequency_penalty, stop — applied to the underlying chat.

-Robot Extras: robot_name, description, tools, mcp — applied to the robot's identity and capabilities.
+Robot Extras: robot_name, description, tools, mcp, skills — applied to the robot's identity and capabilities.
 Constructor-provided values always take precedence.

 | Key | Type | Description |